German trawler V 317 Wega: History

 Walter Schües was built as yard number 245 by Schiffsbau Gesellschaft Unterweser AG, Unterweser Germany for the Hochseefischerei Carl Kämpf Partenreederei, Wesermünde.
 She was launched on 23 December 1931 and completed on 2 February 1932.
 The fishing boat registration PG 285 was allocated, as were the Code Letters KSBF.
 Her port of registry was Wesermünde.
 In March 1933, Walter Schües was sold to Nordstern AG.
 In 1934, her Code Letters were changed to DFAM.

-Wega was requistioned on 4 September 1939.
+Wega was requisitioned on 4 September 1939.
 Deutsche Schiff- und Maschinenbau started her conversion for naval service the next day.
 On 29 November, she was commissioned into Kriegsmarine service as Schiff 7 Wega with 18 Vorpostengruppe.
 On 16 January 1940, she ran aground on the Langhoft Tonne, in the Baltic Sea.
 She was later refloated.
 On 18 May 1940, Schiff 7 Wega and the torpedo boat Skarv escorted the steamship Tyrifjord from Stavanger to Bergen, Norway.
 Tyrifjord was transporting a heavy anti-aircraft battery.
 The next day, she sailed to Florø to escort the captured Norwegian warships HNoMS B-6, HNoMS Gor, HNoMS Snøgg, HNoMS Troll and HNoMS Vale to Bergen.
 Other escorting vessels were Achilles, Schiff 18 and two vorpostenboote from 15 Vorpostenflotille.
 On 26 May, Schiff 7 Wega sailed to Molde, where she acted as a harbour protection vessel.

 In late July, Schiff 7 Wega was ordered to Trondheim to take part in a special operation with Schiff 18 Alteland and Schiff 47.
 On 3 October, 18 Vorpostengruppe was redesignated 18 Vorpostenflotille.
 On 26 January 1941, Schiff 7 Wega stopped the Finnish steamship Pluto, which was on a voyage from Petsamo, Finland to Buenos Aires, Argentina.
 Pluto was escorted in to Vardø, Norway.
 On 30 January, she stopped the Finnish steamship Brita Thorden, which was on a voyage from New York, United States to Petsamo.
 She was also escorted in to Vardø.
 Two days later, Schiff 7 Wega stopped the Finnish steamship Tauri, which was on a voyage from Petsamo to Cuba.
 Tauriwas escorted in to Vardø.
 On 5 February, she stopped the Finnish steamship Aagot, which was on a voyage from Petsamo to Buenos Aires.
 She was escorted in to Vardø.
 On 8 March, she stopped the Finnish steamships Anja, on a voyage from Buenos Aires to Petsamo, Josefina Thorden, voyage unknown, and Tornator, on a voyage from Petsamo to Yokohama, Japan.
 All three were escorted in to Vardø.